-General long-term debt of the District consists of transportation bonds payable.
-Debt service requirements for bonds and judgments are paid solely from the fund balance and the future revenues of the debt service fund.
+General long-term debt of the District consists of bonds payable and capital leases.
+Debt service requirements for bonds and judgments are paid solely from the fund balance and the future revenues of the debt service fund, and capital leases are paid from other funds.

-The following is a summary of the long-term debt transactions of the District for the year ended June 30, 2023:
+The following is a summary of the long-term debt transactions of the District for the year ended June 30, 2024: